 RRT is a Community Interest Company (CIC).
 All profits are ploughed back into our community initiatives.
 RRT is constitutionally set up as a membership organization, with local Members.

-RRT is led by Chief Executive Officer and is the only permanent member of the management board who manages temporary project staff on a as-needed basis.
+RRT is led by Director who manages temporary project staff on an as-needed basis.

 RRT’s activities have grown gradually since the organization began as the Roman Road Town Team in 2012, incorporating in November 2014.
 In this financial year the organization will turn over c£50k.